flathub/net.opentabletdriver.OpenTabletDriver/README.md

 ## Installation

 ### Prerequisites

-Before installing OpenTabletDriver, you need to set up Flatpak on your system.
-Follow the [pre-installation guide provided](https://github.com/flathub/net.opentabletdriver.OpenTabletDriver/blob/docs/Pre-installation.md).
+For OpenTabletDriver to function correctly, you must install udev rules and blacklist some kernel modules.
+Follow the [pre-installation guide](docs/Pre-installation.md) for instructions on how to do this.
+OpenTabletDriver will **not** function without without doing this.

 ### Installation